callsmusic/callsmusic2/README.md

 ## Requirements

-This bot needs a Linux system, Node JS version 15 or newer with the packages specified in the `package.json`, ffmpeg, Google Chrome or Chromium to work, a Telegram bot and user account.
+This bot needs a Linux system, Node JS version 15 or newer with the packages specified in the `package.json`, ffmpeg, Google Chrome or Chromium to work.

 ## Deployment